stroblhofwarte/StroblCap/README.md

 # StroblCap
 The StroblCap is a simple Dew Cap controller to control two caps.
-The Device is a simple WEMOS D1 mini WLAN device, connected to a MQTT broker and supports eight topics:
+The Device is a simple WEMOS D1 mini WLAN device, connected to a MQTT broker and supports topics to control the two dew caps/strips:
   Astro/StroblCap/ch[1..2] to set the output power between a value of 0-100 (%) and
   Astro/StroblCap/ch[1..2]/state to report back the power level (also 0-100).